EvanKilloran/Draw-Together/README.md

 # Draw-Together
-Draw together with friends using Node.js and internet connectivity
+Draw together with friends in real time using Node.js and internet connectivity

 # Created with
 Node.js